metaweidner/metaweidner.github.io/_portfolio/00002-PermianBasinPetroleum.md

 Abstract
 -------

-A study of the state of the petroleum industry in the Permian Basin in the 1930s based on primary souce materials.
+A study of the state of the petroleum industry in the Permian Basin in the 1930s based on primary source materials.

 Links